TALZENNA- talazoparib capsule

 o

-which no longer responds to a hormone therapy or surgical treatment to lower testosterone and has spread to other parts of the body (metastatic).
+which no longer responds to hormone therapy or surgical treatment to lower testosterone and has spread to other parts of the body (metastatic).

 Your healthcare provider will perform a test to make sure that TALZENNA is right for you.